Show. Don’t Tell.

 Because if you find yourself constantly beginning sentences with: “It was…” or “He was…” or “They were…” you’re pretty much writing in a passive, superficial voice that most readers will discover devoid of feeling.
 I guarantee that 9 times from 10, a writer can easily find a more passionate resonance.

-Consider: Jayden was late for work.
+Consider: Jayden overslept.
+Or, Jayden was late for work.

 The alarm bell’s shrill scream sliced through Jayden’s sleeping brain like a hot knife.